 Keen’s folders, files, even cigar boxes, are crammed with transparencies, negatives and prints ….Muhammad Ali with the black power leader Michael X in May 1966 at the Central London mosque in Regent’s Park, the 1965 anti-Vietnam march led by Marc Bolan, Joan Baez, Donovan and Vanessa Redgrave….
 Despite the current challenges, 70 images so far have been digitised and uploaded onto www.topfoto.co.uk

 As a photographer for CND and Peace News Keen travelled to Cambodia with Pat Arrowsmith to cover the war in North Vietnam, during the Tet Offensive.
 They didn’t get to Hanoi but were forced under military escort through the Ho Chi Minh trail, where, terrified, he photographed the horror of napalmed children.

 That experience derailed the multi-talented Keen from continuing as a freelance photographer.
 In 1968 he became art editor and director at International Times.
 When the magazine was raided by police in 1969 for publishing a gay lonely hearts section, Graham and three other directors were sent for trial in 1970 and found guilty of conspiracy to corrupt public morals, with a fine of £2,000, a huge burden, which broke the magazine.

 Graham then joined Time Out magazine as a designer, where he stayed for 30 years until retiring in 2001.
-Graham Keen died on 16 April 2019.
+Graham Keen died in February 2019.